 - Canada: Much like the EU, Canada has more stringent rules than the United States regarding ingredients.
 Canada also has stricter labeling requirements for increased disclosure on products.

 - China: China requires imported skincare to be tested on animals in government labs before it can be approved for sale.

 Skincare products are frequently repurchased which means your customer has a high lifetime value.
 Customer retention should be a big focus in your marketing strategy.
 There are plenty of opportunities to strengthen a customer’s loyalty to your brand.
 Create an email newsletter to remind them to get more product, develop a customer loyalty program, and run social media giveaways.
 Engage with customers as much as possible to ensure they are loyal to your brand.

 Dropshipping is a great business model for selling skincare products.
-To simplify your ecommerce business, consider automating your dropshipping communication with ecomdash.
-Our dropshipping software will ensure fast and seamless fulfillment of ecommerce orders.
-Sign up today for a FREE 15-day trial.
+To simplify your ecommerce business, consider automating your dropshipping communication to ensure fast and seamless fulfillment of new sales orders.